 2. Level of detail.
 The level of detail must be defined, it should include as the analysis of equipment as the description of tasks and actions to implant as a result of the RCM analysis.

 A level of detail too low makes the analysis useless because it doesn’t define the results; a level of detail too high is also useless because the result will be too long and costly, and difficult to implant.

-Regarding the analysis of equipment, in accordance with ISO 14224 standards, to analysis up level of components is recommended, the level of element only is interesting for equipment with a special complexity.
+Regarding the analysis of equipment, in accordance with ISO 14224 standards, to analysis up the level of components is recommended, the level of an element only is interesting for equipment with a special complexity.

 Regarding tasks description, it is sufficient to be explicit enough for maintenance operators to identify them right, to replace work orders is not necessary.
 If actions are redesign to define a target, delivery and cost is enough.

 3. Expectations of stakeholders.
 Different expectations among stakeholders is usual, to solve this problem is possible by a good definition of goals.

 Usually, stakeholders consider the result of an RCM analysis is a reduction of maintenance costs, an increase of the number of tasks, the elimination of failures or a full replacement of preventive maintenance to on-condition maintenance.

 We must consider RCM is a methodology to optimize maintenance, increasing reliability with minimum cost, so we should neither predict outcomes nor enforce results.